 Maximum value is $1,000, paid in one instalment, provided conditions are met.

-Payment is made on confirmation of travel plans, refer Terms and Conditions.
+Payment is made on confirmation of travel plans, refer to the terms and conditions.

-The Friends of the Conservatorium Society was established in 1975, having the following objectives:
+The Friends of the Conservatorium Society was established in 1975 with the following objectives:

-- To foster interest in and suppport for QCGU
+- To foster interest in and support for QCGU.

-- To promote activites which will stimulate such interest and support;
+- To promote activities which will stimulate such interest and support.

 - To engage in such other activities as may be in the opinion of the management committee be designed to further the said object or any of them.